Keinberger/miden-inheritance-vaults/TUTORIAL.md

 ## Architecture Overview: How Our Inheritance Vault Works

-Our inheritance vault system operates on a simple but powerful principle:
+Our inheritance vault system operates on simple principles:

 1. **Vault Creation**: The owner creates a note containing inheritance funds (tokens) with a built-in deadline
 2. **Inheritance Claim**: After the deadline passes, the designated beneficiary can claim the inheritance funds